mainettis/darksun/docs/workflow.md

 `pack` - coverts and compiles all of the resources in your local directory into a module file (.mod) and places that file into the base folder of your local repository.

-`install` - converst, compiles and packs all of the resources in your local repository into a module file (.mod) and copies that file into the base folder of your local repository as well as into the modules folder of your NWN:EE installation.
+`install` - converts, compiles and packs all of the resources in your local repository into a module file (.mod) and copies that file into the base folder of your local repository as well as into the modules folder of your NWN:EE installation.
+If you're creating a hak, erf or tlk file, this command will copy the file into the correct directory.

 # Workflow